-This article about the UK’s reintroduction of the post-study work visa was published by the Great British Mag content team on 13 September, 2019
+This article about the two year post-study work visa was published by the Great British Mag content team on 13 September, 2019

 After nearly a decade, the UK government has formally announced that it will be re-introducing its post-study work visa.
 This visa will be available to international students after they graduate from a UK university.
 It is a two-year work visa that will allow international graduates to remain in the UK and look for permanent employment.

 The post-study work visa is not a new piece of legislation.
 It was available to international students until 2012, when the then-Home Secretary Theresa May scrapped it as part of her push for more restrictive immigration policies.

 Currently, international students on a Tier 4 visa with a bachelor’s or master’s degree from a UK university are allowed to remain in the UK for four months to find a job.
 If they cannot find a job within these four months, the must return to their home countries.

 By re-introducing the post-study work visa, the UK government hopes “to attract the best talent from around the world to global Britain,” commented education secretary Gavin Williamson.